kke2724/bookbot/README.md

 # bookbot

+BookBot is my first [Boot.dev](https://www.boot.dev) project!

-First Python project that analyzes various data points based on a book.
+It aims to analyze various data points based on a book.